baker-laboratory/Metallohydrolase_Enzyme_Design/README.md

 - Improving tutorial readability for new users
 - Uploading data and documentation

-Please expect rapid updates—thank you for your patience!
+Please expect rapid updates - thank you for your patience!
 Please reach out to Seth Woodbury (woodbuse@uw.edu) or Donghyo Kim (donghyo@uw.edu) for questions, concerns, bugs, or collaboration.
 Happy designing!! ✨

 ---